most violent video games

 I still jump into the first Dying Light game from time to time just to reminisce on good old zombie-smashing memories.

-It used to be my go-to relaxing game where I would just run around smashing zombies until night time comes.
+It used to be my go-to relaxing game where I would just run around smashing zombies until nighttime came.

 The original Dying Light still holds up in terms of gameplay and graphics.
 But you can also check out Dying Light 2 or Dying Light: The Beast if you prefer a newer game.